 Outside of your bike with its components, and of course your helmet to protect your head, cycling shorts might be most important bike gear purchase you make.
 Cycling shorts are indispensable to anyone who spends time on a bike.
 A good pair of cycling shorts will prevent saddle sores, reduce chafing, and make the overall experience much more comfortable for a cycling.
 Additionally, having the right quality cycling gear will help you be more comfortable, responsive, and safer on the bike.

-While cycling shorts, triathlon shorts, and compression shorts share some similarities, they are fundamentally different in a few respects.
+Cycling shorts, triathlon shorts, and compression shorts share some similarities — they are like cousins.
+However, they are fundamentally different in a few important respects.
 First, cycling shorts have the obvious padding in the seat and are built with excess space to house that padding.
 Second, cycling shorts give up some of the compression engineering in favor of comfort, particularly in the crotch and on the thighs.
 A good pair of cycling shorts allows the rider to be comfortable after even 100 miles – or as comfortable as one can be after 100 miles.

 Key Features of the Best Bike Shorts